Students Translate PE Heart Rate Lessons into Lifelong Activities

 Across the United States, teachers saw student engagement increase when they created heart rate-focused lessons based on their favorite exercises.
 In addition to traditional PE lessons, students learned the heart rate-raising benefits of exercises including:

 “I was thinking about how much I enjoy running, how much [co-teacher] Meghan [Enos] enjoys running and how we want the kids to enjoy it a little more than the way they do now,” said Nichols (Mass.)
 Middle School PE teacher Kelly Rich.

 PE Lesson Helps Students Find Pace, Passion for Running

 Rich and Enos explored the trails adjacent to their campus and developed a unit introducing students to distance running.
 The teachers then ran alongside students during class to reinforce key habits.
-The teachers show students how to find – and maintain – their own pace, manage their heart rate both manually and with adidas Zone for IHT Spirit wrist heart rate monitors during exercise and learn to enjoy an activity they can participate in throughout their lives.
+The teachers show students how to find – and maintain – their own pace, manage their heart rate both manually and with IHT Zone wrist heart rate monitors during exercise and learn to enjoy an activity they can participate in throughout their lives.

 “They see us actively participating in the same thing and I think that helps a lot of the kids,” Rich said.

 While their immediate goal remains teaching students about the benefits of running – improved cardiovascular fitness the primary benefit – they hope to inspire students to find their niche, as one student did in 2017.

 “One student’s mother emailed me to tell me how her son loves the unit so much that he joined cross country and really found the first thing he’s really ever been good at and could do confidently,” Rich said.
 “That’s the whole idea, to get them to discover activities other than team sports that they can do their whole lives.”